 COVID-19 UPDATE: We are open for business and operating as close to normal as possible, whilst meeting all of the government's safety guidelines.
-Our couriers are still operating normal services too.
-We are working hard to dispatch as many orders as possible each day, but some customers might experience a slight delay (of 1-2 days).
-Contactless customer collection of goods can be arranged in advance (by phone).

 We know the scenario.
 You're preparing dinner for a special occasion and you're looking forward to using your fanciest china or glassware.
 You reach inside the cupboard and notice that a glass has been chipped.